What’s a solar farm?

 When a solar farm is no longer efficient or capable of being repowered, the system is dismantled and decommissioned, and the equipment is removed.
 The land is returned to the condition in which it existed prior to the installation of the solar project or in better condition.
 All costs associated with the decommissioning process are the responsibility of the project owner.

-Because Silicon Ranch owns each of our solar farms and the land it occupies for the life of the project, we are long-term members of every community in which we operate.
+Because Silicon Ranch owns each of our solar farms and the land we occupy for the life of the project, we are long-term members of every community in which we operate.
 This means we are invested in ensuring that decommissioning will occur safely and responsibly, and that the site remains in excellent condition.

 We are leading our industry in responsible end-of-life management of solar equipment.
 We are the first utility-scale developer to partner with SOLARCYCLE, a solar-specialized recycling company, to pioneer panel recycling and re-use at scale.
 We are already recycling, reusing, or refurbishing our early end-of-life equipment.
-SOLARCYCLE’s approach to module recycling recovers approximately 95% of solar panel value, which can be returned to the supply chain and used to manufacture new panels in the United States.
+SOLARCYCLE’s approach to module recycling recovers approximately 95% of solar panel value, which can be returned to the supply chain and used to support domestic manufacturing of new panels here in the United States.

 Silicon Ranch has a systematic approach to health and safety and is committed to the goal of zero recordable safety incidents.
 Accordingly, the team gives every consideration to safety and control measures as part of overall project design.
 In addition to his 25+ years of environmental, health and safety experience, Silicon Ranch’s Director of Environmental, Health, Safety, and Security—Jim Barfield, CSP, CHST—has deep credentials to lead the company’s approach to safety.
 Along with qualifications that include BSCP certifications, FEMA incident command, accident investigation, and OSHA 30 qualifications, he is a veteran of the United States Army as a Health Specialist of Preventative Medicine where he educated personnel on pathogen exposure, disease and occupational illness prevention, enforced military regulations governing sanitary practice and industrial hygiene, and investigated and controlled sources of pathogen and toxin exposure both inside and outside of United States borders.